ory/keto/CONTRIBUTING.md

 documentation on [forking](https://help.github.com/articles/fork-a-repo) and [pull requests](https://help.github.com/articles/using-pull-requests).
 Pull requests should be targeted at the `master` branch.
 Before creating a pull request, go through this checklist:

-1. Fork this repository and create a branch off of `master` so that changes do not get mixed up.
+1. Create a feature branch off of `master` so that changes do not get mixed up.
-2. Create a local directory ory in your `$GOPATH/src/github.com`
-3. `cd $GOPATH/src/github.com` and `git clone <YOUR_FORKED_REPO>`
-4. Make sure `keto` resides in `$GOPATH/src/github.com/ory/keto`
-5. [Rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your local changes against the `master` branch.
+1. [Rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your local changes against the `master` branch.
-6. Run the full project test suite with the `go test ./...` (or equivalent) command and confirm that it passes.
+1. Run the full project test suite with the `go test ./...` (or equivalent) command and confirm that it passes.
-7. Run `gofmt -s` (if the project is written in Go).
+1. Run `gofmt -s` (if the project is written in Go).
-8. Ensure that each commit has a subsystem prefix (ex: `controller: `).
+1. Ensure that each commit has a subsystem prefix (ex: `controller: `).
-9. To run make scripts like `make sdk`, please make sure to install [go-swagger](https://github.com/go-swagger/go-swagger/blob/master/docs/install.md) and [goreturns](https://github.com/sqs/goreturns).

 Pull requests will be treated as "review requests," and maintainers will give feedback on the style and substance of the patch.